 Talk to Our Florida Team about Your Case

 If you were injured or your loved one was killed in a motorcycle accident, reach out to the personal injury team at The Fran Haasch Law Group.
-With nearly 20 years of experience, we are capable of handling even very complex and serious claims.
+With over 20 years of experience, we are capable of handling even very complex and serious claims.
 Our Clearwater motorcycle accident attorneys work with medical experts and accident reconstruction specialists in order to determine how the accident occurred, who is liable, and the full extent of your injuries.
 From there, our team fights to help you recover the maximum compensation you are owed.

 For an evaluation, call us at (727) 784-8191 or contact us online today.
 We serve clients in Clearwater and throughout the Greater Tampa Bay Region and beyond.